Owner of Hansen Wheel and Wagon Shop

-Leah and her husband, Mike, have an active one-year-old daughter who is a frequent visitor to the shop.
+Leah and her husband, Mike, have an active three-year-old daughter who is a frequent visitor to the shop.

 Our wheelwright, Tim Hoffman, came to us with professional woodcrafting experience over 15 years ago, and he soon learned all the ins and outs of building wheels.
 Tim's expertise in the wheelwright trade means he can build or repair all types of wood spoke wheels including: wagon, coach, buggy, logging, cannon and even antique car and truck wheels.
 He also builds many of our custom cannon carriages and wagon running gears.
 Woodcrafting extends to Tim's free time as well.
 Weekends you might find Tim doing some building projects around the house or building something for his kids, Morgan and Mason.

-Dean Thompsen has been with our team for almost 5 years.
-Dean works with the restoration and outfitting of antique vehicles for customers and clients.
-Before any of our used wagons are shipped to the customer for hitching and driving, he closely inspects all the mechanical aspects of the wagon to insure that the wheels are tight and the running gear is sound.
-Dean also maintains our in-stock vehicle inventory and does maintenance work around the shop.
+Dean Thompsen works with the restoration and outfitting of antique vehicles for customers and clients.
+Before any of our used wagons are shipped to the customer for hitching and driving, he closely inspects all the mechanical aspects of the wagon to insure it is sound.
+Dean also is responsible for shipping and receiving of products and wagons, as well as maintaining our in-stock inventory.

 Dean recently purchased a century home and has been working on fixing it up in his spare time.